 The Comforters is the primary novel by Scottish writer Muriel Spark.
 She drew on experiences as a recent convert to Catholicism and having suffered hallucinations as a result of using Dexedrine, an amphetamine then available over the counter for dieting.
 Though completed in late 1955, the book was not revealed until 1957.

 A comforter is a type of blanket.
-It may also confer with: "Comforter" (music), a 1993 music by Shai; Holy Comforter, believed to be the Holy Spirit in Christianity; Pacifier, also called a comforter, a rubber, plastic, or silicone nipple; Paraclete, a descriptive term used within the Gospel of John which may be translated in English
+It may also confer with: "Comforter" (music), a 1993 music by Shai; Holy Comforter, believed to be the Holy Spirit in Christianity; Pacifier, also called a comforter, a rubber, plastic, or silicone nipple; Paraclete, a descriptive term used within the Gospel of John which can be translated in English

-What's a comforter in America?
+What is a comforter in America?